-Heading to a winter wedding, office holiday party, quinceañera, or other formal event?
+Heading to a winter wedding, office holiday party, quinceañera, or other formal events?
 Add one of these winter boutonnieres to your formal-wear.
 You’ll look festive and seasonally appropriate in a subtle, dapper way.
-Jazz up your suit or tuxedo with these winter boutonniere ideas!
+Jazz up your suit or tuxedo with our top 8 winter boutonniere ideas!

 Cedar and pinecones

 Want a rustic style for your boutonniere?
 Try one made with small pinecones and dried cedar leaves.
 This boutonniere looks woodsy and natural, especially with a stem wrapped in twine, buffalo plaid, or red ribbon.
 It’ll look beautiful set against a grey or navy suit.

 Boxwoods are shrubs commonly used for Christmas wreaths, garlands, miniature Christmas trees, and even topiaries.
 They also make beautiful boutonnieres when paired with small white winter blossoms like narcissus or jasmine.

 Red winter berries and holly leaves

 Gather inspiration from the Christmas wreath on your door: a boutonniere with holly leaves, a couple of pine sprigs, and a few red winter berries look perfectly appropriate for your formal holiday event.
 This boutonniere can liven up a black or indigo blue suit.

 If you have a daring sense of style, why not kick your look up a notch with a boutonniere made with tiny crystal, silver, or glass ornaments?
 They can be small and round or snowflake-shaped ornaments for ultimate holiday cheer.